-name (login name, contains no upper case) encrypted password numerical user ID numerical group ID (for now, always 1) GCOS job number and box number initial working directory program to use as Shell login (I), crypt (III), passwd (I)
+name (login name, contains no upper case) encrypted password numerical user ID numerical group ID (for now, always 1) GCOS job number, box number, optional GCOS user-id initial working directory program to use as Shell

 This is an ASCII file.
 Each field within each user's entry is separated from the next by a colon.
-The job and box numbers are separated by a comma.
+The GCOS field is used only when communicating with that system, and in other installations can contain any desired information.
 Each user is separated from the next by a new-line.
 If the password field is null, no password is demanded; if the Shell field is null, the Shell itself is used.